 By 2020 – Turnover 13 Crores

-Other important take-away pointers from Rubans
+Other important take-away pointers from the scaleup journey of Rubans

 - Commitment plays a crucial role.
 Give yourselves a defined period of time to be dedicated to your business.